389ds/389ds.github.io/docs/389ds/howto/howto-ssl-update.md

 ### cn=encryption,cn=config

-This object controls the avaliable protocols of the server (SSLv2, SSLv3, TLS1.0, TLS1.1, TLS1.2) and controls the encryption ciphers avaliable.
+This object controls the available protocols of the server (SSLv2, SSLv3, TLS1.0, TLS1.1, TLS1.2) and controls the encryption ciphers available.

 We recommend that the object contain the following.